 Therapy and other support at this age can be beneficial in building connections and participation in social, work or education including connecting with peers.

-Your Montrose therapist can help you develop and work on goals for post-school.
+Your Northcott therapist can help you develop and work on goals for post-school.
 This might be how to access further education, prepare for employment or develop life skills.
-Montrose also provides Support Coordination which can be particularly beneficial at times of change when new goals are identified for NDIS funding.
+Northcott also provides Support Coordination which can be particularly beneficial at times of change when new goals are identified for NDIS funding.

 Once you leave school you may have more time for extra interests and hobbies.
 Hobbies are a great way to meet new people and learn new life skills.
 Our Lifestyle & Leisure group run day programs to help you be active, learn new skills and have fun.

 Having a connection to your local community is important in feeling valued and contributing to society.
-Support is available from Montrose to connect and engage with new people.
+Support is available from Northcott to connect and engage with new people.

 Our Getaway on the Gold Coast provides Short and Medium Term Accommodation – with en-suite private rooms and 24 hour support.
 The team support short periods of respite, time away from home, supported holidays and longer stays following discharge from hospital.
 You can also stay with us while waiting for Supported Independent Living (SIL) or home adaptions to be completed.